Table of Contents

 This article will present the Secrets, their mechanics, as well as how to counter them and how to play them most efficiently.

-As a preliminary mention, it is important to keep in mind that the order in which Secrets were played affects the order in which they trigger.
-Specifically, whenever two or more Secrets which can be triggered by the same action are active at the same time, the Secret that was played first will trigger first (except for Redemption, which always triggers last).
+It is important to keep in mind that the order in which Secrets were played affects the order in which they will trigger.
+Specifically, whenever two or more Secrets can be triggered by the same action at the same time, the Secret that was played first will trigger first (except for Redemption, which always triggers last).

 Eye for an Eye is triggered when the Paladin takes damage, and it deals the same damage to the opponent's hero.
 Any damage, regardless of its source or type will trigger Eye for an Eye (minion or hero attacks, Battlecries, spells, Hero Powers, and so on).